'These are monumental steps': B.C. government approves old-growth logging deferral on Vancouver Island

 The Huu-ay-aht, Ditidaht, and Pacheedaht First Nations told the province on Saturday of their plan to postpone old-growth logging in the Fairy Creek and central Walbran areas while the nations develop long-term resource stewardship plans.

-Horgan acknowledged Wednesday that his government’s approval of the deferral request will bear costs for the forestry sector but said anticipated impacts on jobs are "modest in this area."
+Horgan acknowledged Wednesday that his government’s approval of the deferral request comes at a cost to the forestry sector but said the anticipated impact on jobs is "modest in this area."

 "Over time there will be costs to moving in this direction but those are going to be dollars well spent," Horgan said.
 "We’re changing the way we do business on the land and that is hard work."